 Members of the Admissions Committee will be keenly interested in the required Statement of Purpose.
 This short essay should convey a clear sense of your academic background and preparation for doctoral study, as well as your intellectual direction and plans.
 The required letters of recommendation should be from persons familiar with your academic work and your capacity to do doctoral study in Anthropology.

-Applicants to the Cultural Anthropology subfield should limit their Statement of Purpose to no more than 750 words, but an additional writing sample is also required.
+Applicants to the Cultural and Linguistic Anthropology subfields should limit their Statement of Purpose to no more than 750 words, but an additional writing sample is also required.
 Submit a writing sample of 8,000 words or less, for example a research paper, reflecting your scholarly and critical abilities.
 It should show how you pose and resolve some kind of intellectual problem, using either your own data or other sources.
 Self-contained papers are usually more successful than selections from theses.
 Please use a font of 11 or 12, with 1.5 spacing.
-For subfields other than Cultural Anthropology, a writing sample is optional.
+For subfields other than Cultural and Linguistic Anthropology, a writing sample is optional.
 You may submit a writing sample, for example a research paper, reflecting your scholarly and critical abilities.

 When all required items have been received, your file will be reviewed by the Anthropology Program's Admissions Committees.
 The Program cannot keep track of specific materials for individual applicants, so it is your responsibility to ensure that your materials reach the Office of Admissions before the deadline.
 Decisions are usually made by early March.